Table of Contents

 - the purine bases: adenine and guanine

-- the pyrimidine bases: cytosine and uracil.
+- the pyrimidine bases: cytosine and uracil

 A nucleic acid is formed when the nitrogen atoms (N9 of purines and N1 of pyrimidines) form bonds to a five-carbon sugar, either ribose or deoxyribose.
 Note that the difference between ribose and deoxyribose is that the sugar is a 2’deoxyribose (i.e. the carbon at position 2’ lacks a hydroxyl group).
 Additional to the sugar linkage on nucleotides, one or more phosphate atoms are bonded to C3’ or C5’ to form a 3’nucleotide or a 5’-nucleotide, respectively.

-The bulk of the nucleotides in any cell are found in their polymer forms, as either DNA or RNA, whose primary function are information storage and transfer.
+The bulk of the nucleotides in any cell are found in their polymer forms, as either DNA or RNA, whose primary function is information storage and transfer.
 Perhaps the most well-known nucleotide is adenosine triphosphate (ATP), a molecule containing adenine, ribose, and a triphosphate group.
 This molecule is often called the “energy currency of the cell” because it functions as an energy carrier.

 Lipids, or fats, are carboxylic acids with long-chain hydrocarbon side groups, whose physical properties are determined by their length and level of saturation.
 Fatty acids usually occur in esterified form as major components in the natural compounds, where the most prominent forms arise as the C16 and C18 palmitic, oleic, linoleic, and stearic acids.
 Most fatty acids have an even number of carbon atoms because they are biosynthesized by the addition of C2 units (acetyl-CoA).

 Triacylglycerols function as energy reserves and contain three esterified fatty acids.
-They are highly efficient storage form of metabolic energy because they are less oxidized than carbohydrates or proteins.
+They are the highly efficient storage form of metabolic energy because they are less oxidized than carbohydrates or proteins.
 This allows them to yield significantly more energy when they are completely oxidized during cellular respiration.
 Another reason fats yield more energy production upon oxidation is glycogen binds about twice its weight in water inside the cell, whereas triacylglycerol is stored in its anhydrous form inside of adipocytes.

 The consequence of this difference allows for triacylglycerol to provide six times more metabolic energy than an equal weight of hydrated glycogen!

 Glycerophospholipids are the major lipid component of the phospholipid bilayer.
 They consist of a glycerol-3-phosphate unit that is esterified with fatty acid tails on their C1 and C2 positions.
 The C3 position can house a variety of functional groups, such as ethanolamine, choline, or carbohydrates such as inositol.
-These Glycerophospholipids have a variety of functions, and can be very complex in their structure.
+These Glycerophospholipids have a variety of functions and can be very complex in their structure.
 Each of these structures leads to a variety of key functions for the cell.

 A clinical correlate to glycerophospholipid structure that illustrates a complex lipid is Dipalmitoylphosphatidylcholine (DPPC), which is the major lipid of lung surfactant.
 It is a protein-lipid mixture that is essential for normal pulmonary function, where it resides on the surfaces of the cells that form the alveoli.
 Premature-born infants are at risk of developing respiratory distress syndrome, characterized by difficulty breathing due to alveolar collapse.
 The treatment for this is to pump exogenous surfactant into the baby’s lungs.